SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Auto-incrementation means that ``ChemicalElement.Helium`` has a raw value of ``2``, and so on.

-The raw value of an enum member can be accessed using its ``toRaw`` method:
+The raw value of an enumeration member can be accessed using its ``toRaw`` method:

 .. testcode:: optionals